xan105/Mini-Launcher/README.md

 - `steamid` : Steam-related user identification.
 - `steamclient` : utilities to help launching games that require the Steam client (Steamloader).
 - `types` : type checking at runtime.

-and some `Globals` for convenience stuff.
+- and some globals for convenience stuff.

 ℹ️ For more details on the API please see [LUA_API.md](/LUA_API.md).

+⚠️ I may introduce breaking changes between minor version despite my best efforts not to.
+As the tool mature so will the API.

 Build
 =====